-When any pressure is detected above the absolute zero of pressure, it is labeled as absolute pressure.
-It is measured using barometer, and it is equal to measuring pressure plus the atmospheric pressure.
+When any pressure is detected above the absolute zero of pressure, it is labelled as absolute pressure.
+It is measured using a barometer, and it is equal to measuring pressure plus the atmospheric pressure.

 Diagram showing absolute pressure, vacuum and gauge

 where pgauge is the gauge pressure

 patm is atmospheric pressure.